jbragg/research-utils/README.md

-# research-utils
+# Gears
-Useful utilities
+UW CSE Crowdlab's shared python utilities

+## Using as submodule
-In order to add this project as a python submodule, you must use a command like `git submodule add https://github.com/jbragg/research-utils.git --name research_utils` to ensure the submodule name does not contain a hyphen (this makes importing difficult).
+In order to add this project as a python submodule in your project, use

+	$ git submodule add https://github.com/jbragg/research-utils.git gears